agorararmard/Simple-Integer-Machine-Part2/README.md

     Used instruction types: READ, JMP0, JMP, ASS, ADD, MUL, WRITE, HALT

+### sample6.txt:
+  Perform operations on the same address operated on by Sample7.txt.
+  This program runs as follows:
+  - Assigns the number 3 into address 512 and the number 4 into address 513.

+  - Adds the conetent of 512 and 513 into 514.

+  - Prints 514.

+  - Multiplies the conetent of 512 and 513 into 515.

+  - Prints 515.

+    Used instruction types: ASS, ADD, MUL, WRITE, HALT

+### sample7.txt:
+  Perform operations on the same address operated on by sample6.txt.
+  This program runs as follows:
+  - Assigns the number 3 into address 512, 513,514.

+  - Adds the -1 to the content of 512 and 513 into 514 into each address respectively.

+  - Prints the content of 512, 513, 514.

+    Used instruction types: ASS, ADD, WRITE, HALT

 ### crash1.txt:
   Shows exception handling in case of missing parameters.